"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Introduction

 \section{Introduction}

 A prominent class of explainability techniques assign salience scores to the input features, which reflect the importance of the features to the model's decision.
 When applied to text classifiers those methods produce {highlights} over the input (sub)words.
 Interestingly, different methods may produce surprisingly dissimilar highlights.
 Figure~\ref{fig:lit-maps} shows this using the Language Interpretability Tool \citep{tenney-etal-2020-language}.
 So a natural question is: which method should one use?
 While a method whose highlights happen to look plausible may facilitate a task like text annotation \cite{pavlopoulos-etal-2017-deeper,strout-etal-2019-human,schmidt2019quantifying}, many salience methods seem to be motivated by the debugging scenario where faithfulness to the model's reasoning is a requirement \cite{jacovi-goldberg-2020-towards}.
 Indeed, known success stories from input salience methods in domains other than language are similar in that they teach us a lesson of not trusting a classifier based on its stellar performance on a standard test set.
 In the medical domain, for example, heatmaps over images helped uncover so-called \textit{shortcuts} \cite{geirhos-2020-shortcuts} or {spurious correlations} between data artifacts like doctor marks or tags and the predicted disease\footnote{ There are many more examples from less critical applications of image classification, for example, where it turned out that it was the image border that mattered for airplane prediction or that a model relied on watermarks when predicting horses \cite{samek-krm-2019-towards-xai}.} \cite[inter alia]{codella2019skin,sundararajan-etal-2019-exploring,winkler-etal-2019-surgical}.
-Spurious correlations plague NLP models too \cite{gururangan-etal-2018-annotation,mccoy-etal-2019-right,rosenman-etal-2020-exposing}.
-Hence, helping model developers improve both the model and the data by making shortcuts apparent is indeed a strong use case for faithful input salience methods.